 People often ask me, "How do you do it?
 How do you stay so positive?"

 Really?
 Me?
 Positive?
 If you told my family that I'm a positive person, they would laugh their heads off!
 Unfortunately, they see the real me, and while I try not to let them see it, the "real me" comes out all too often.
 The real me needs too much help to get normal things done.
 If I want to go out, for example, someone else has to help me get dressed (usually my husband).
 Like putting on my socks and shoes, because my spine has deteriorated to the point where I can no longer bend down.
-Also, my legs no longer bend properly because of my lymphedema.
+Also, I can't lift my legs up because of the lymphedema in them, which causes them to be heavy, big and filled with hard tissue.
 Someone else has to be on hand to get my scooter out of the car, too, because I am not allowed to lift heavy things (I have two hernias).
 And someone else needs to drive because lately, I can barely reach the pedals in the car.
 Seriously, I think I'm shrinking!

 For someone who is (or was) very independent and would often go out and do things with friends at the spur of the moment, it is frustrating not to be able to get up and go.
 I have to rely on others.
 I don't like it that I have become a burden to my family.
 I know I have, because when we think about vacations or going anywhere at all, it always comes with the "what about Mom?" line in the next breath.
 For example, to visit my daughter, who lives about eight hours away from us, we have to pack my scooter, a tub-chair, and my CPAP machine.
 We also have to stay at a hotel, so that means getting an accessible room.
 Did I happen to mention I'm also accident-prone?
 Letting me outside in the winter is the last thing my family wants to do because if someone is going to slip and fall, IT WILL BE ME.
 Hands down!
 Without exception, if something terrible is going to happen, then I will be the one it happens to.